roman-rezinkin/RomanStaticSG/README.md

     python romanssg.py --help

-When running the command input command and not specifying the output command, a local folder named "dist" will be created in the directory of the existing file
+If you run the input command and don't specify the output command, a local folder named "dist" will be created in the directory of the existing file.
 ## <a name="command_list"></a>Command List
 ### Help Screen
 ```c